Coastline-XploitClub/CCDC/Checklists/Roles.md

     - [ ] Use draft incident response report to document the incident
   - [ ] Eternal Blue:
     - [ ] Wireshark signatures and search parameters to identify Cobalt Strike Beacons

-- ### Mike

-  - [ ] Manage the incident response process
-    - [ ] Assign incident response tasks to team members
-    - [ ] Review draft incident response reports and provide feedback
-    - [ ] Review final incident response reports and provide feedback
-    - [ ] Communicate incident response reports to Spencer for forwarding to Ops Team
-  - [ ] Eternal Blue:
-    - [ ] Bluespawn as a defense to Cobalt Strike. <https://bluespawn.cloud/en/develop/>
-  - [ ] General team management

-## TODO

-- [ ] Create a standard format for documenting the usernames, hostnames, IP addresses, and other information gathered by each team member.
-- [ ] Modify and update Windows Hardening checklist
-- [ ] Modify and update Linux Hardening checklist
-- [ ] Develop standard format for submitting change requests
-- [ ] Finalize format of business inject responses.
-- [ ] Create **_cheatsheet_** for Kibana and Elastic